 Twenty-year-old Haley Mae Campbell is well on her way to becoming one of Music Row’s shining new stars.
-Her recent single, “Lose My Number,” peaked as a #5 pre-order on the iTunes Country Chart and debuted at #43 on the iTunes Singer/Songwriter Chart.
-She’s received local and regional radio airplay and even been named the 2016 Independent Tone Awards’ “Country Artist of the Year” as well as “Female Singer/Songwriter of the Year” by the i93.7 Locals Only show, all in support of her previous EP, Phone Home.
+In addition to making her CMA Fest debut in 2018, the music video for her single “Oughta Be” premiered on CMT.com in mid-September, and held its own as one of the most-viewed videos on the platform for over a month.
+She’s received local and regional radio airplay, along with being named the 2016 Independent Tone Awards’ “Country Artist of the Year” as well as “Female Singer/Songwriter of the Year” by the i93.7 Locals Only show.

-“Lose My Number,” is a spirited, radio-ready Pop Country tell-off to a “loser ex-boyfriend” while new single “Oughta Be,” which will be released on March 23, 2018, is a violin-laden barnstormer of hope and longing.
-Both appear on Campbell’s upcoming six-song sophomore EP, Lovers Lottery, set for an April 27, 2018, release.
+“Lose My Number,” is a spirited, radio-ready tell-off to a “loser ex-boyfriend” while “Oughta Be” is a violin-laden barnstormer of hope and longing.
+Both appear on Campbell’s six-song sophomore EP, Lovers Lottery, which has collected over 750,000 streams since its April 2018 release.

 “Moving to Nashville in 2017, I wanted to make a great first impression on the music community here.
 I truly feel that Lovers Lottery was just that, and I’m excited about what’s on the horizon for 2019,” says Campbell.